KAZAKHSTAN: State demands young worshippers' personal data

 Police in Karkaraly District of Karaganda Region launched an investigation on 21 December 2017 after discovering during "operational/investigative activity" that a local man, Dastan Abdrakhmanov, was teaching his faith in his home village of Borlybulak.
 The 22-year-old Abdrakhmanov was teaching children aged about 14 or 15, according to the subsequent court decision.

 Police handed the case against Abdrakhmanov to the District Administration to be presented to court.
-Local officials are responsible for bringing prosecutions under Article 490, Part 1, Paragraph 1.
+Local officials are responsible for bringing prosecutions under Article 490, Part 1, Point 1.
 Kaiyrbek Tusupov, the District Administration's chief lawyer, led the prosecution case and appeared in court.

 On 20 February, Judge Erden Boranbayev of Karkaraly District Court found Abdrakhmanov guilty, according to the decision seen by Forum 18.
 The Judge fined him 35 MFIs, 84,175 Tenge.
 This is about three weeks' wages for those in formal work.
 Abdrakhmanov was described in the court decision as "temporarily unemployed".